nextstrain/ncov/narratives/ncov_sit-rep_2020-03-27.md

 <!-- This is left-side text 5-->
 # [Continued spread across borders in the last 3-5 weeks](https://nextstrain.org/ncov/2020-03-27?c=country&d=tree,map&dmin=2020-03-06&f_region=Europe&p=full&r=country&legend=closed)

-Here, we show samples collected across Europe in the last 3 weeks, colored by country.
+Here, we show samples collected across Europe in the last 3 weeks, colored by the country they were isolated in.
-Notably, while there are some small clusters that are country-specific, there is also a great deal of intermingling by country.
+Notably, while there are some small clusters that are country-specific, there is also a great deal of mixing between isolates from different countries.
 <br><br>
 This suggests that there has been continued spread across borders within the last 3-5 weeks.
 <br><br>
-As the recent mitigation efforts have time to take effect, we will surveil to see if cases start to cluster more discretely by country.
+This geographic clustering might become stronger with recent mitigation efforts that curtail travel between regions.
 <!-- There is no right side text -->

 <!-- ##### slide break ##### -->
 <!-- This is left-side text 6-->
 # [European and U.S. outbreaks are intertwined](https://nextstrain.org/ncov/2020-03-27?c=region&d=tree,map&f_region=Europe,North%20America&label=clade:A2a&m=div&p=full&legend=open)
-Across the tree, we also see lots of comingling of European and American samples, indicating that the origins of the U.S. and European outbreaks are deeply intertwined.
+Across the tree, we also see lots of mixing of European and American samples, indicating several  separate introductions of COVID-19.
 <br><br>
-Artificially, this may appear to flow primarily from Europe to the U.S., rather than bidirectionally; however, we expect that this is mostly an effect of sampling bias as we currently have more data from Europe.

 <!-- There is no right side text -->